amirziai/learning/systems/cs107-cheat-sheet.md

 - [ ] example of subverting CT check
 - [ ] ok to oversize stack???
 - [ ] why is freeing twice results in undefined behavior?
+- [ ] from lab 1: You might notice that the expression above bears an uncanny resemblance to the half-adder Michael showed in lecture.
+This is not just coincidence, as both perform a kind of addition using bitwise ops.
+How neat!
+(Bonus exploration for bit warriors: The half-adder used bitwise | to join the two subexpressions; the code above joins with +.
+Why must we use + here?
+Try substituting | and work out how the resulting expression now operates.
+The result is nearly equivalent, but not quite -- what has changed?)
+- [ ] ...

 ### Bit manipulation
 - byte is the smallest addressable unit